 Wrapping it up

-GoPro creates its own Wi-Fi hotspot and can be used to connect to external devices like mobile and laptop to control the camera, import files and preview the live streamings via your device.
+GoPro creates its own Wi-Fi hotspot and can be used to connect to external devices like mobile and laptops to control the camera, import files and preview the live streamings via your device.
 When you connect your mobile devices from GoPro App to GoPro Wifi network, you can check the previews that GoPro can see directly on the phone.
 This is very useful to control your camera and adjust to the object that you want to record on the video by simply looking at the phone.
 The smartphone links to the GoPro HTTP server to access files.

 Go Pro Wi-Fi’s are mostly used with smartphone apps in Android and iOS to control your camera and transfer files directly from a camera to a mobile device.
 The mobile apps compress the files and make it easier for users to view the footage.